Pragmatic-Elixir-Meetup/rpi-video-rs/README.md

 Since this project requires the real camera to record H264 videos, you needs a RPI to run or test.
 But you could also uses a cross-compiling environment for compiling and developing.
-We offers a Dockerfile (in folder `tools/docker/`) which is a separate cross-compiling environment.
+We offer a Dockerfile (in folder `tools/docker/`) which is a separate cross-compiling environment.

 For developing on either a RPI device or a Docker container, you should install